TeamTechzie/Techzie_GDS_Grands/README.md

 # Techzie_GDS_Grands
 This is Data Analysis for Hospitality GDS Grands chain using sql and power bi

-# HData Analysis of GDS Grands Hotel Chain in SQL & Power BI
+# Data Analysis of GDS Grands Hotel Chain in SQL & Power BI
 Analyzing and visualizing GDS Grands Hospitality chain.

 ### Goal of this project